nehru/ItemValidator/README.md

 # ItemValidator Application

-Run the application in IDE or in command line mvn spring-boot:run
+Launching the application can be achieved through the IDE or the command line

+mvn spring-boot:run

 Validation pass